Pakubuwono X

-Pakubuwono X (also transliterated Pakubuwana X, sometimes abbreviated PBX; Surakarta, November 29, 1866 – Surakarta, February 22, 1939) was the tenth Susuhunan (ruler of Surakarta).
+Pakubuwono X (also transliterated Pakubuwana X, sometimes abbreviated PB X; Surakarta, 29 November 1866 – Surakarta, 22 February 1939), despite his regnal name, was the ninth Susuhunan (Monarch) of Surakarta.
+He reigned from the 1893 to 1939, making him the longest reigning Sunan in the history of Surakarta.

+He officially succeeded his father, the eighth Sunan, as monarch two weeks after his death on March 30, 1893.

+He was designated a National Hero of Indonesia for his role in the independence movement.

 Birth

 His birth name (asma timur) was Raden Mas Sayyidin Malikul Kusna, son of Pakubuwono IX and his wife Kanjeng Raden Ayu Kustiyah.

 Politics

 His reign corresponded with the political changes happening in the Dutch East Indies at the time, in particular the growth of local indigenous political organizations such as Budi Utomo and Sarekat Islam of which he and the royal family were patrons.

 Family

 Pakubuwono X was known to have many concubines, but his main consort was GKR Hemas, the daughter of Sultan Hamengkubuwono VII of Yogyakarta.
-He was also known major contributor to improvements at the Royal Graveyard of Imogiri, where he himself is buried.
+He was also known major contributor to improvements at the Royal Graveyard of Imogiri, where he is buried.